 Volcanoes are a vibrant manifestation of plate tectonics processes.
 Volcanoes are common along convergent and divergent plate boundaries but are also found within lithospheric plates away from plate boundaries.
 Wherever mantle can melt, volcanoes may be the result.
 Volcanoes erupt because mantle rock melts.
 The first stage in creating a volcano is when mantle rock begins to melt because of scorching temperatures, lithospheric pressure lowers, or water is added.

-During the process of subduction, water is expelled from the hydrated minerals causing partial melting by flux melting in the overlying mantle rock.
-This creates a mafic magma that rises through the lithosphere and can change the composition by interacting with surrounding continental crust as well as by magma differentiation.
-These changes then evolve basaltic magma into a more silica-rich rock in volcanoes and plutons.
+Water is expelled from the hydrated minerals during subduction, causing partial melting by flux melting in the overlying mantle rock.
+This creates a mafic magma that rises through the lithosphere and can change the composition by interacting with the surrounding continental crust and magma differentiation.
+These changes evolve basaltic magma into a more silica-rich rock in volcanoes and plutons.
 These silica-rich rocks are felsic to intermediate rocks such as andesite, rhyolite, pumice, and tuff.
 The Ring of Fire surrounding the Pacific Ocean is dominated by subduction and contains volcanoes with silica-rich magma.
 These volcanoes are discussed in more detail in the stratovolcano section.

 Large earthquakes are prevalent along convergent plate boundaries.
-Since the Pacific Ocean is rimmed by convergent and transform boundaries, 80 percent of all earthquakes occur around the Pacific Ocean basin, called the Ring of Fire.
+Since the Pacific Ocean is rimmed by convergent and transform boundaries, 80 percent of all earthquakes occur around the Pacific Ocean basin.
 A description of the Pacific Ring of Fire along western North America is below:

 - Subduction at the Middle American Trench creates volcanoes in Central America.